Winter Storm Warning Extended to Tuesday; Area Power Outages Reported

 Check www.nvroads.com for the latest road conditions.

-NV Energy is reporting that nearly 3,600 customers are currently without power across Douglas County.
+NV Energy reported that nearly 3,600 customers were without power across Douglas County late Friday morning.

-The biggest outages are in the 89449 zip code, where more than 2,450 customers are without power.
+The biggest outages were in the 89449 zip code, where more than 2,450 customers were without power.
+After noon, that number got reduced to 1,600 customers.

 Two of the outages are under investigation and a third outage was caused by a car crash.